RobertKofler/invadego/doc/simple.md

 **parameters explained**

-- –mate-barrier 25: position of mating barrier in the x-grid; it will be more difficult for individuals at opposite ends of the barrier to mate eg with x-coordinates 25 and 26
+- –mate-barrier 25: position of mating barrier in the X-grid; Mating will be less likely for individuals at opposite ends of the mating-barrier.
+In this example individuals with x-coordinates 25 and 26 will rarely mate.
+Note that several mating barriers can be provided e.g. `--mate-barrier 10,20,30,40` would introduce several mate barriers at steps of 10 in the x-grid.
 - –barrier-strength 0.99: a 99% reduction in mating-probabilty for
-  individuals on opposite ends of the barrier
+  individuals on opposite ends of the mating-barrier.

 ![](simple_files/figure-gfm/unnamed-chunk-20-1.png)<!-- -->

-**Note** the coordinates of the mate barrier can be clearly discerned at generation 100; also not how all individuals in the left subpopulation have about 40 TE copies (ie the silencing threshold), whereas most individuals in the right subpopulation have very few insertions
+**Note** the coordinates of the mate barrier (x-position 25) can be clearly discerned at generation 100; Also note that most individuals in the left deme have about 40 TE copies (i.e. the silencing threshold), whereas most individuals in the right deme have very few insertions or no insertion.